 There are many online courses available that charge a set fee.
 Additionally all are easy to find using the search facility.
 There are also many free courses.
+An overview of providers for online courses including consumer reports is available on Testberichte.com (German website).
 Some are organised by various institutions and universities such as Leicester University.
 Also MOOC (Massive Open Online Courses) provide excellent learning at a distance covering topics such as cartography, spatial analysis and mapping.

 Some of the institute’s online courses are fee-paying but there are more than ninety others that are completely free of charge.
 Study is largely based on the ArcGIS software and there are some modules that include a basic information guide or how geoinformatics can be used in teaching and cartography.

 Searching online for courses in the Geographic Information System quickly finds a host of free courses.
 For instance QGIS from GeoAcademy that includes data management, spatial analysis, remote sensing and cartography.